colinbut/aws-public-private-vpc/README.md

 # AWS Public-Private - VPC

-This repo contains an examples of both a Cloudformation template and a Terraform file to build a VPC with 2x Public Subnets & 2x Private Subnets
+This repo contains an examples of both a Cloudformation template and a Terraform configuration to build a VPC with 2x Public Subnets & 2x Private Subnets

 An Internet Gateway is launched and is attached to the VPC so that outbound & inbound internet traffic permits